 These consolidate the accounts of Exeter City Council, Exeter Canal and Quay Trust Ltd and Exeter Business Centre Ltd. The Council has a 100% shareholding in both.
+In 2012-13, the Council's interest in Exeter Science Park is also shown in the accounts.
 The Group Accounts set out a Group Movement in Reserves Statement, Group Comprehensive Income and Expenditure Statement, Group Balance Sheet and Group Cashflow Statement.